UttamPanchasara/Shared-Element-Transition-Kotlin/README.md

 ## Animation with Grid image List
 <img src="https://i.imgur.com/pNC1BqE.gif" height="400" alt="Screenshot"/>

-# To enable Share element transition
+# To enable Shared element transition
 Note that the shared element transitions require Android 5.0 (API level 21) and above and will be ignored for any lower API versions.

 ### 1. Enable Window Content Transitions